 On February 17, 1958, a fire destroyed the building, leaving only the walls standing.
 The present church building was dedicated on May 1, 1960.

-St. Michael’s Lutheran Church remains a vibrant congregation and continues reaching out to serve the Rossville, Wellsville and Warrington Township areas as it has for nearly 200 years.
+St. Michael’s Lutheran Church remains a vibrant congregation and continues reaching out to serve the Rossville, Wellsville and Warrington Township areas as it has for over 200 years.